coderefinery/coderefinery.org/content/blog/2024-03-25-next-cr-workshop-help-needed.md

 needed (but also there is a lot that can be improved for the future - new visions are welcome).

-Our vision is that our commonly shareable online, livestreamed course can be used by as many organizations and learners as possible.
+Our vision is that our commonly shareable online, live-streamed course can be used by as many organizations and learners as possible.
 We have the base and now we need the communication and outreach to make that possible.
 (If you can't help directly, but want to be part of